lk-geimfari/mimesis/docs/index.rst

 Elizabeth
 =========

-**Elizabeth** is a fast and easy to use Python library for generating dummy data for a variety of purposes.
+**Mimesis** is a fast and easy to use Python library for generating dummy data for a variety of purposes.
 This data can be particularly useful during software development and testing.
 For example, it could be used to populate a testing database for a web application with user information such as email addresses, usernames, first names, last names, etc.

-There are over eighteen different `data providers <https://github.com/lk-geimfari/elizabeth/blob/master/PROVIDERS.md>`_ available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.  *Elizabeth* does not require any modules that are not in the Python standard library.
+There are over eighteen different `data providers <https://github.com/lk-geimfari/mimesis/blob/master/PROVIDERS.md>`_ available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.  *Elizabeth* does not require any modules that are not in the Python standard library.

 Best Practice
 ------------
 We strongly recommend to read articles which published in our blog_ on Medium.
 There we are speak about best practices and a number of most useful features of the library.

-Generating mock data using Elizabeth: First_ and Second_ part.
+Generating mock data using Mimesis: First_ and Second_ part.

 .. _First: https://medium.com/wemake-services/generating-mock-data-using-elizabeth-part-i-ca5a55b8027c
 .. _Second: https://medium.com/wemake-services/generating-mock-data-with-elizabeth-part-ii-bb16a3f3106f